d2s/Documentation/_posts/2018-04-10-Parameters.md

 See also the [standard parameters](/RsyncParameters) to rsync.

-## Saving changed and deleted files in a backup catalog by parameter to rsync
+## Backup catalog by parameter to rsync

 You can instruct rsync to save changed and deleted files in a separate backup catalog ahead of the change.
 This feature is utilized by setting the following parameters: